iamDuckduck/waifuChat/README.md

 API token for using the API of anything-v3-better-vae. (https://replicate.com/cjwbw/anything-v3-better-vae)

-other package listed at the begining of the code (find the code in Main)
+other package imported at the the code.

 Credits: